anishathalye/dotbot/test/README.md

 and then running `./test`.
 Selected tests can be run by passing paths to the tests as arguments, e.g. `./test tests/create.bash tests/defaults.bash`.

-To debug tests, you can prepend the line `DEBUG=true` as the first line to any individual test (a `.bash` file inside `test/tests`).
+To debug tests, you can run the test driver with the `--debug` (or `-d` short form) flag, e.g. `./test --debug tests/link-if.bash`.
 This will enable printing stdout/stderr.

 When finished with testing, it is good to shut down the virtual machine by